buildpacks/rfcs/text/0000-custom-ca-certs.md

 # How it Works
 [how-it-works]: #how-it-works

-Platforms may extend app images with custom CA certs using the above interface by running the `add-cert` executable as root in a new container and creating an image from the result.
+Platforms may extend app images with custom CA certs using the above interface by running the `extend` executable as root in a new container and creating an image from the result.
+Prior to this execution, the platform will be responsible for populating the contents of `[certs]` in `*-extend-toml`.
 Extending an image in this fashion should generate a single layer.
 This should happen prior to the normal CNB build or rebase process.

 # Drawbacks
 [drawbacks]: #drawbacks